vgisc-labs/rpgp-rsop/rsop/README.md

 FFFE:57011137
 ```

-The card we're using in this example has the identity `FFFE:57011137` (this card contains no keys that we care about, so we can use it for this demonstration, and overwrite all of its contents, in the process).
+The card we're using in this example has the identity `FFFE:57011137` (this card contains no keys that we care about, so we are happy to use it.
+The following step entirely overwrites the card's contents!)

 So first, we'll factory-reset the card, to start from a blank slate.
 This command removes any key material from the card, and resets the User and Admin PIN to their default values: